 Expectations: This intense program is built on multiple and planned-for experiences.
 Camp Fire expects LITs to be eager learners who are willing to participate in a focused, caring, and impactful way.
 You should expect to be challenged, to stretch comfort zones, and to act as positive role models for campers, exemplifying the Camp Fire Promise, Vision, Mission and Values.
-A special Teen Trek session is scheduled for all LITs (at Camp K Sunday, July 19 to Friday, July 24), which includes a three-night off-camp experience in the Alaskan wilderness.

 - Decide if you are interested in becoming a Camp Fire Leader-in-Training by reading this whole page, including list of 21st Century Skills.

 - Understand the Submission Guidelines outlined on the application page.